 Membership of Wexford Credit Union is open to anyone who lives or works within our common bond (as well as family members).
-Members who are now living outside the common bond, in either the Republic of Ireland or United Kingdom, may apply for membership of their child or step child, who is under the age of 18.
+Members residing outside the common bond, in either the Republic of Ireland or the United Kingdom, may apply for membership for their child or stepchild if they are under 18.

 What is a “Common Bond”?

 This is what unites all members of a credit union.
 The Common Bond defines the geographic area where we can operate as a community credit union.
-Any person and their family members who are living or working in the area are eligible for membership.
+Any person and their family members living or working in the area are eligible for membership.

 In our case, it consists of residence or employment in the parishes of Wexford (including Clonard), Glynn, and Barntown.

 For Adults (over 16 years of age)

 1. Proof of identification, e.g., passport, driving licence, national identity card, identification form with a photo signed by a member of the Gardaí (ML10), Garda Age Card.

-2. Verification of address – one of the following would suffice however the document must be dated within the last 3 months:
+2. Verification of address – one of the following would suffice; however, the document must be dated within the last three months:

 - Official documentation issued by the Revenue Commissioners or The Department of Social Protection

-- Local authority document e.g. refuse collection bill, water charge bill
+- Local authority documents e.g., refuse collection bill, water charge bill.

-- Account statement from a bank, another credit union, a building society or credit card company
+- Account statement from a bank, another credit union, building society, or credit card company

-- Utility bill e.g. telephone (including mobile), electric, gas, cable.
+- Utility bill, e.g., telephone (including mobile), electric, gas or cable.